Why I love calendar apps

 What is the argument against calendar apps?

-Frankly, the only argument I have seen is that the person doesn’t like them.
+Frankly, the only argument I have seen is that some people don't like them.
 Some call it impersonal but many things are impersonal, email and voicemail can be impersonal too.

 I'm probably just venting while writing this article but I want people I work with to be comfortable using my Calendar app and feel valued.